Residential (Library listed on tax bill)

 - No Charge

 - Children 5-15 years – Parents/Guardian must sign off.

 A non-resident library card may be purchased at the “closest public library in the school district in which non-resident has his or her principle residence.”
 Cards are issued for one year.
 Cost of card is based on the taxable value of property of primary residence (same structure used for resident card holders).

-    Valid Talcott Library cards may be used at area libraries.
+Valid Talcott Library cards can be used at all IL libraries.

 Computer & Printer Use

 Public access computers – providing access to the library catalog, the internet, and online databases.
 Patron will be held to a ½ hour limit on computer use when other patrons are waiting to use the computers.